lifebit-ai/action-cloudos-cli/README.md

 The Lifebit CloudOS user personal API token.

+> :warning: It is highly recommended to use Github Actions Secrets to define this secret variable.
+Follow the [official Github Actions documentation for reporsitory secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to set this up for your reporsitory.

 ### `cloudos_url`

 The Lifebit CloudOS application hostname without a trailing backslash eg https://cloudos.lifebit.ai

 ### `workspace_id`

 The Lifebit CloudOS workspace id.
 It Can be found under Settings in the web application.
+It is recommended to use Github Action repository secrets to set up this variable.

 ### `project_name`